DubiousCactus/hybrid-dataset-factory/README.md

 This tool aims to automate the main part of this task, by generating 3D projections of a given mesh in a virtual space, which can be adjusted to your physical space dimensions.
 Such projections are then overlaid on top of randomly selected images from a given base dataset, which must be annotated with camera poses and orientations for the virtual camera to be aligned properly.

-The output is a collection of images along with a CSV file containing per-image annotations, including:
+The output is a collection of images along with a JSON file containing per-image annotations, such as:

-- The gate center in pixel coordinates
+- The bounding box of the gate in pixel coordinates
-- The gate rotation in degrees [TODO]
+- The gate rotation in degrees
 - The gate visibility on the image (boolean)

 ## Usage